The application has closed for the September 2020 start. All applications submitted before 22nd of January will be evaluated.

 You must be able to provide proof of this in your application.
 The document must clearly indicate the obtained level.
 If the course or test was taken as a part of your study, this can also be included in your transcript of records.
 However the obtained level should still be indicated or additional documentation must be submitted.

-If you have only taken a language test, all aspects of the language must have been included (reading, writing, listening and oral skills).
+If you have only taken a language test, all aspects of the language must have been included (reading, writing, listening and oral skills) and must be at C1 level.

 NOTE: Online tests (often done without supervision), such as the OLS (Online Linguistics Support for Erasmus+) or Oxford Online Placement test are not accepted.